-Unallocated research and development costs increased by \$7.5 million, from \$36.0 million for the six months ended September 30, 2022 to \$43.6 million for the six months ended September 30, 2023.
-This increase reflected higher personnel-related expenses of \$10.9 million, primarily reflecting higher headcount and enhancement of our capabilities to support our strategic objectives as we progress our clinical activities in existing and new indications.
-Partially offsetting this increase were lower costs related to cross-indication clinical studies and clinical research of \$3.4 million, primarily reflecting our shift to project-related activities to advance the clinical development of batoclimab, including our clinical trials in MG, TED, CIDP and GD, and IMVT-1402.
+For the six months ended September 30, 2024, unallocated research and development costs increased \$26.6 million as compared with the prior-year period.
+This increase reflected higher personnel-related expenses of \$16.8 million, driven by higher headcount and enhancement of our capabilities to support our strategic objectives as we progress our clinical activities in existing and new therapeutic areas.
+In addition, other expenses increased \$9.8 million, primarily reflecting higher costs to support our research and development activities to advance the clinical development of IMVT-1402 that are not related to a specific therapeutic area.

-Acquired In-Process Research and Development Expenses for the Six Months Ended September 30, 2023 and 2022
+Acquired In-Process Research and Development Expenses for the Six Months Ended September 30, 2024 and 2023

+There were no acquired in-process research and development expenses for the six months ended September 30, 2024.
 During the six months ended September 30, 2023, acquired in-process research and development expenses were \$12.5 million related to the achievement of development and regulatory milestones for batoclimab as specified in the HanAll Agreement.
-There were no acquired in-process research and development expenses for the six months ended September 30, 2022.

-General and Administrative Expenses for the Six Months Ended September 30, 2023 and 2022
+General and Administrative Expenses for the Six Months Ended September 30, 2024 and 2023